Home / Medieval Castles / Parts of a Medieval Castle / Castle Drawbridge: Purpose, Design & History

 Castle Drawbridge Definition

-A castle Drawbridge was a heavy wooden bridge that spanned the width of a castle’s moat or ditch, the Drawbridge was movable and could be raised quickly if the castle was under attack.
-Man-made moats were commonly around 12 feet wide and 30 feet deep.
+A castle drawbridge was a heavy, movable wooden bridge that spanned the width of a castle’s moat or defensive ditch.
+It served as the main entrance to the castle and could be quickly raised to block enemy access during an attack.
+Most man-made moats were approximately 12 feet wide and 30 feet deep, creating a significant barrier that the drawbridge had to cross.

 Medieval Moat & Castle Drawbridge - Parts of a Castle